CICE-Consortium/Icepack/doc/source/science_guide/sg_thermo.rst

 (``rfrac``) parameterization.
 Physically, runoff is the same as drainage through flaws in the ice.
 So it is handled by the macro-scale drainage.

-*Percolation Drainage.*

-Percolation drainage implemented in the mushy thermodynamics scheme.
+* *Percolation Drainage.* Percolation drainage implemented in the mushy thermodynamics scheme.
 The harmonic mean of the permeability of the ice column is estimated, as is the hydraulic head (the height of the pond-air interface above sea level, see above).
 Then the drainage rate is estimated assuming a Darcy flow.
 Percolation drainage in the sealvl scheme is identical to the level scheme except for the calculation of the hydraulic head.

-*Macro-Flaw Drainage.*

-Melt water is transported laterally and drains through macro-flaws: cracks, floe edges, enlarged brine channels, seal holes, etc...
-(:cite:`Eicken04`, :cite:`Polashenski12`).
-In the real system,
-the efficiency of this process depends on the connectivity of lateral flow networks and the frequency of macro-flaws, both of which evolve with ice conditions.
+* *Macro-Flaw Drainage.* Melt water is transported laterally and drains through macro-flaws: cracks, floe edges, enlarged brine channels, seal holes, etc... (:cite:`Eicken04`, :cite:`Polashenski12`).
+In the real system, the efficiency of this process depends on the connectivity of lateral flow networks and the frequency of macro-flaws, both of which evolve with ice conditions.
 In the sealvl scheme, macro-flaw drainage is parameterized as an exponential decay of pond height relative to sea level (a.k.a., the hydraulic head).
 So macro-flaw drainage cannot remove pond water that sits below sea level.
 The level pond scheme is identical except that the exponential decay is applied to the entire pond height.
 The decay constant is controlled by the ``tscale_pnd_drain`` namelist parameter.
 Currently, this decay constant is uniform in time and space, but future work should consider how changing ice conditions impact macro-flaw drainage.

-*Ice Freeboard Constraint.*

-For free-floating ice, pond water cannot depress the mean ice surface below sea level when there are efficient water transport pathways.
+* *Ice Freeboard Constraint.* For free-floating ice, pond water cannot depress the mean ice surface below sea level when there are efficient water transport pathways (i.e., Stage III melt ponds).
 The buoyancy force from the ice drives the redistribution of water from above the ice to below.
 Below-sea level pond bottoms are sustained by the weight of adjacent ice and snow above sea level.
 The sealvl scheme assumes that each ice category is rigid and mechanically uncoupled from the other categories.
 If necessary, pond water is drained such that the mean ice surface of the category is at sea level.
 I.e., the mean category ice freeboard is constrained to be greater than or equal to zero.
 The level pond scheme has the same constraint, except in the level pond scheme the ponded area of the category is assumed to be mechanically uncoupled from the surrounding ice.
 So in the level pond scheme, the freeboard constrains pond depth to be no greater than 10% of the category ice thickness.

-*Drainage During Ice Deformation.*

-In all of the pond schemes, it is assumed that all pond water drains from ice undergoing deformation.
+* *Drainage During Ice Deformation.* In all of the pond schemes, it is assumed that all pond water drains from ice undergoing deformation.

-*Pond Lid Refreezing.*

-Pond lid refreezing and melting in the sealvl scheme is handled in the same manner as in the level scheme (above).
-The only difference is that in the sealvl scheme the impact of the removed/added pond water are distributed according to hypsometry (above).
+* *Pond Lid Refreezing.* Pond lid refreezing and melting in the sealvl scheme is handled in the same manner as in the level scheme (above).
+  The only difference is that in the sealvl scheme the impact of the removed/added pond water are distributed according to hypsometry.

 *Pond Depth and Optical Property Relationship.*